 The overarching benefit of auto insurance is to provide financial protection against the unknown.
-No matter what you drive – a car, truck, or van – comprehensive car insurance can cover your vehicle in the event of an unforeseen emergency.
-Although it’s recommended, adding comprehensive coverage can drive the price of your insurance higher.
+Whether you drive a car, a truck, or a van, comprehensive car insurance can cover your vehicle in the event of an unforeseen emergency.
+Although adding comprehensive car insurance is recommended, it can drive the price of your insurance premiums higher.

-What does comprehensive insurance cover?
+What does comprehensive car insurance cover?
 More importantly, is comprehensive coverage the right decision for your auto insurance plan?
-By understanding how this benefit works and what it may protect, you can make the right decision for your budget.
+Learn what comprehensive car insurance is so you can make the right decision for your budget.

 What Is Comprehensive Car Insurance?

-Comprehensive auto insurance is designed to help you pay for damages to your vehicle not caused by an accident, including theft, fire, storms, vandalism, or hitting an animal.
+Comprehensive auto insurance is designed to help you pay for damages to your vehicle that aren’t caused by an accident, including theft, fire, storms, vandalism, or hitting an animal.
 It is an option available with all major auto insurance carriers.

-The biggest advantage of comprehensive car insurance is that it covers many unusual situations that you may not be able to afford out of pocket.
-For instance, if another car were to kick up a rock and it hits your windshield, causing a chip or crack, comprehensive coverage may pay for a windshield replacement.
-Or, if you are driving down a rural road and a deer jumps into the road and hits your car, comprehensive coverage could help you pay for the resulting damages.
+The biggest advantage of comprehensive car insurance is that it covers unusual situations that you may not be able to afford out of pocket.
+For instance, if another car were to kick up a rock that hits your windshield, causing a chip or crack, comprehensive car insurance may cover your windshield replacement.
+Or, if you are driving down a rural road and a deer jumps in front of you and hits your car, comprehensive coverage could help you cover the resulting damages.

-While the name would suggest comprehensive coverage will cover anything that could go wrong, it isn’t a “get out of trouble free” card.
-Returning to the example of a deer hitting your car: depending on your policy, comprehensive insurance would likely only pay for the damages your vehicle experiences.
-If you were to potentially run off the road and hit a fence, other benefits – like collision or property damage coverage – would likely be necessary to pay for the resulting destruction.
+While the name suggests that comprehensive coverage will cover anything that could go wrong, it isn’t a “get out of trouble free” card.
+Like our previous example, if a deer were to hit your car, some comprehensive car insurance policies may only cover the damage to your vehicle.
+If you were to potentially run off the road and hit a fence, other benefits—like collision or property damage coverage—would likely be necessary to pay for the resulting damage.

 How Does Comprehensive Car Insurance Work?